anaconda/conda-anaconda-telemetry/docs/faq.md

 ## What happens when I enable conda-anaconda-telemetry?

-When the `conda-anaconda-telemetry` plugin is installed and enabled, the plugin will collect additional information about how conda is being used.
+When the `conda-anaconda-telemetry` plugin is installed in the conda base environment and enabled, the plugin will collect additional information about how conda is being used.
 This is then submitted to the channel servers that are currently configured via HTTP request headers.
 This allows channel owners to gain additional insights about how their channels are being used.

 ## What data is tracked by this plugin?